sagemath/trac_to_gh/Issue 2141.md

 ```
 Assignee: boothby

 Currently the Notebook produces a list of files it doesn't know how to handle at the bottom of cell output.
-Sometimes it would be useful to be able to grab the files that are rendered as well (e.g. see  http://groups.google.com/group/sage-newbie/browse_thread/thread/859e20cc33a29930 )
+Sometimes it would be useful to be able to grab the files that are rendered as well like Jmol files or graphics png files (e.g. see  http://groups.google.com/group/sage-newbie/browse_thread/thread/859e20cc33a29930 )

 Issue created by migration from https://trac.sagemath.org/ticket/2141